microsoft/tyger/docs/guides/runs.md

     [--timestamps]
 ```

-Logs include all standard output and error messages from all of the run's
+This returns a chronologically merged view of all standard output and error messages from all of
-containers chronologically ordered.
+the run's containers.

-`--follow` keeps writing logs as they are written until the
+`--follow` streams logs to standard output as they are written until the
 run completes.

 `--since` only shows logs after a a given time.

 `--tail` only shows new last N log lines.

-`--timestamps` prefixes each line with the timestamp that it was written.
+`--timestamps` prefixes each line with its timestamp.

-When a run completes, the logs are archived in a storage account so that they
+When a run completes, the logs are archived to a storage account so that they
 can be retrieved later.

 ::: info Tip